databio/pepatac/docs/tutorial.md

 pipeline_args:
 #  peppro.py:
 #    "--motif": null      # Default is FALSE.
 Pass flag to perform motif analysis (requires Homer)
+#    "--prioritize": null # Default is FALSE.
+Pass flag to priority rank the features by order in feat_annotation asset
 #    "--keep": null       # Default is FALSE.
 Pass flag to keep prealignment BAM files.
 #    "--noFIFO": null     # Default is FALSE.
 Pass flag to NOT use named pipes during prealignments.
 #    "--lite": null       # Default is FALSE.
 Pass flag to only keep minimal, essential output to conserve disk space.

 ```
 There is also a sample annotation file referenced in our configuration file.
 The sample annotation file contains metadata and other information about our sample.
 Just like before, this file, named `tutorial.csv` has been provided.
 You may check it out if you wish, otherwise we're all set.